fbpx

 So whatever the cause, with the rear wheels now out of alignment, the tyres can be exposed to the sort of wear that they were never designed to cope with, exacerbated by the sheer power and weight of these Teslas.
 This is what causes the asymmetric wear problems that have become so notorious amongst owners of these vehicles.
 Yet, with almost no adjustability in the factory components, this is where so many owners choose to turn to aftermarket parts as the only way to find a resolution.

-And, with the cost of Model S and Model X tyres being what they are, this is one of those rare cases where fitting upgraded parts will very likely save you a decent amount of money in the longer run!
+And, with the cost of Tesla tyres being what they are, this is one of those rare cases where fitting upgraded parts will very likely save you a decent amount of money in the longer run!

 What’s the problem?